New Faculty Mentors

 Dr. Traci Carter

 Traci has been teaching multiple levels of math at AU since 2015.
 She says, "At AU I am able to not only instruct minds in the classroom but also nurture hearts as I connect with students and colleagues around campus."
-She frequently volunteers weekend time to tutor math students.

 Dr. Joni Criswell